Josefinekihlstrom/Plant-Memory/README.md

 4. **Moves, Timer and Last Round**
-    - The number next to the text 'Moves' indicates how many times the player has made a round of clicking two cards in the of the ongoing game round.
+    - The number next to the text 'Moves' indicates how many times the player has made a round of clicking two cards in the ongoing game round.
     - The timer let's the player know how much time has passed since starting the game.
 When the game is finished the timer is paused.
     - The timestamp next to the 'Last Round' text indicates the time that the player finished the game in the last round of